VOLTTRON/volttron/docs/source/devguides/agent_development/Developing-Market-Agents.rst

 Markets are implemented by the Market Service Agent which is a core service agent.
 The Market Service Agent publishes information on several topics to which the base agent automatically subscribes.
-The base agent also provides all the methods you will need to interact with the Market Service Agent to implment your market transactions.
+The base agent also provides all the methods you will need to interact with the Market Service Agent to implement your market transactions.

 MarketAgent
 ===========